kleinfreund/kleinfreund.de/en/_posts/2014-03-19-soundtracks.md

 The point is, I listen to the music more often than playing the actual games.
 Also this leaves me in the awkward spot of talking about music I actually bought.

+__By the way:__ Click on the images to go to the bandcamp pages of these albums.
+Buy!

 ## Darren Korb: Bastion

 [![Darren Korb: Bastion Soundtrack](/img/posts/darren-korb-bastion-soundtrack-cover.jpg)](http://supergiantgames.bandcamp.com/album/bastion-original-soundtrack/)